-ISG undergraduate research opportunities are designed for Juniors and Seniors; first and second year students are encouraged instead to enroll in SRP 99 research projects.
-New ISG research opportunities are posted on this webpage a couple weeks before the start of each regular session quarter.
+ISG undergraduate research opportunities (contract course 196 or 199) are designed for Juniors and Seniors; first and second year students are encouraged instead to enroll in SRP 99 research projects.
+(NOTE: SRP 99 is NOT prerequisite for course 196 or 199; SRP 99 is just a useful first step into the world of academic research and a way of meeting researchers.)
+New ISG undergraduate research opportunities are posted on this webpage a couple weeks before the start of each regular session quarter.

 - SPRING 2014: Historical Studies in Genetics and Bioinformatics